Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

   </div>
 </div>

 The first motor was wired up for bench testing; for the encoder I used the "compatible" AMT212B directly from ODrive, unfortunately it is more expensive than when purchased from other suppliers and adds a substantial amount of BOM cost.
-I may try the built in encoder or an external [magnetic encoder](https://docs.odriverobotics.com/v/latest/articles/magnetic-encoders.html) like the AS5600, MA702 or 14 bit AS5048.
+I may try the built in encoder (later edit: this is a dead end) or an external [magnetic encoder](https://docs.odriverobotics.com/v/latest/articles/magnetic-encoders.html) like the AS5600, MA702 or 14 bit AS5048 (later edit: these work well, but are not "absolute" as easily).
 I would need reassurance that there is enough precision though, as well as things like [harmonic compensation](https://docs.odriverobotics.com/v/latest/manual/hardware-config.html#harmonic-compensation) that ODrive has.

 Using an encoder with the ODrive directly also closes the loop and avoids time sensitive high speed calculations being done by whatever computer I place in the loop which, for a dummy like myself, is a major pitfall I am trying to avoid.